dhis2/dhis2-docs/src/developer/web-api/analytics.md

 #### Enrollment aggregate dimensions { #webapi_enrollment_aggregate_analytics_dimension }

-The `/analytics/enrollment/aggregate/dimensions?programId=...` resource accepts a mandatory `programId` parameter, referring to a program with registration, and returns the following data dimensions:
+The `/analytics/enrollments/aggregate/dimensions?programId=...` resource accepts a mandatory id of a tracker program, referring to a program with registration, and returns the following data dimensions:

 - **Data elements** of *supported types* in the program, with program stage for each data element
 - **Tracked entity attributes** of *supported types* associated with the program that are not confidential